ansible-collections/ibm_zos_cics/docs/source/modules/trace.rst

   destination (False, str, A)
-    The auxillary trace data set to create.
+    The auxiliary trace data set to create.
 If the value is left blank, A is implied, but you can specify A or B.

-    \ :literal:`A`\  will create or delete the A auxillary trace data set.
+    \ :literal:`A`\  will create or delete the A auxiliary trace data set.

-    \ :literal:`B`\  will create or delete the B auxillary trace data set.
+    \ :literal:`B`\  will create or delete the B auxiliary trace data set.
 This MUST be set for the creation of B data set.

   state (True, str, None)
-    The intended state for the auxillary trace data set, which the module will aim to achieve.
+    The intended state for the auxiliary trace data set, which the module will aim to achieve.

-    \ :literal:`absent`\  will remove the auxillary trace data set data set entirely, if it already exists.
+    \ :literal:`absent`\  will remove the auxiliary trace data set data set entirely, if it already exists.

-    \ :literal:`initial`\  will create the auxillary trace data set if it does not already exist.
+    \ :literal:`initial`\  will create the auxiliary trace data set if it does not already exist.

     \ :literal:`warm`\  will retain an existing auxiliary trace data set in its current state.